 Increased communication is the best antidote to FOMO in either case.
 Even if it is just to check in or say hello, pick up the phone and contact a colleague or direct report.
 Suppose you’re curious about talks or meetings taking place without your knowledge.
 In that case, the simplest option is to ask your coworkers about significant projects or concerns and if there’s anything you’re missing out on.

-You may feel obligated to compensate for your absence from the office by being available 24 hours a day to answer emails or handle difficulties while working from home.
+You may feel obligated to compensate for your absence from the office by being available 24 hours a day to answer emails or handle difficulties.
 That’s a particular issue for entrepreneurs who can’t readily disconnect from their work obligations.
 It may not be easy to imagine yourself away from work if your office is now in your living room or bedroom.
 However, you must do so.
 It would help if you detached entirely from your job for a portion of each day and week, or your performance, mental and physical health, and, eventually, your company will suffer.

 Separate your workplace from your living space by putting it in a separate room or a screen.
 Make sure your clients, workers, and anybody with whom you work know that you may not be able to respond to business requests at all times.